-• An I-20 form and instructions on how to apply for the F-1 visa or, ASSIST will issue the DS-2019 form and the student will apply for a J-1 visa.

-- Materials that fully describe the school to the student and his or her family. - Information regarding personal expenses for which the student is responsible.

-• A student handbook and any other materials that will help the student integrate into the school community.
+- An I-20 form and instructions on how to apply for the F-1 visa - Materials that fully describe the school to the student and his or her family. - Information regarding personal expenses for which the student is responsible. - A student handbook and any other materials that will help the student integrate into the school community.